preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 General
 -------------
-Here you can edit the information you added and the options you selected when creating the template:
+Here you can edit the information you added and the options you selected when creating the template, for example:

 .. image:: teamwork-65-edit-general-new.png